aniekandan/hng-internship-july-2024/README.md

 ## Task 1: Geospatial Analysis of Voting Behavior

-**Article Title**: From Polling Stations to Data Points: A Spatial Analysis of Voting Behavior
+**Report Title**: From Polling Stations to Data Points: A Spatial Analysis of Voting Behavior
 **Author**: Aniekan Daniel

 **Summary**: This study employs geospatial analysis techniques to detect voting irregularities in Akwa Ibom state’s election data, identifying and visualizing outlier polling units to enhance election integrity and transparency.
 The objective is to identify potential voting irregularities using geospatial analysis techniques.